-Jehovah’s Witnesses practice a severe form of shunning, which is directed at members who are disfellowshipped (excommunicated) and those who officially disassociate themselves.
+Jehovah’s Witnesses practice a severe form of shunning, which is directed at members who are disfellowshipped (excommunicated), and at those who officially disassociate themselves.
 This includes family and even children; see the Shunning category for more details.

 JWs will say that this shunning is done to “keep the congregation clean,” as they cannot have “unrepentant sinners” in their midst.
 However, according to a discourse given during the 2013 summer conventions, this is also done as a means of convincing these shunned ones to return to the congregation, which is a form of emotional blackmail.
 It’s also often done for very selfish reasons.
 How so?